mcreel/SimulatedNeuralMoments.jl/docs/API.md

 array of information for transforming a raw statistic vector to use it as an input to the net.
   * TrainTestSize is an optional argument.
-If omitted, then 20000 samples per parameter will be used to train an test the net.
+If omitted, then 20000 samples per parameter will be used to train and test the net.
 The default gives fairly quick training for models that are not costly to simulate.
+For important research results, this number should be increased, if computational resources permit.
   * Epochs is the number of Flux epochs that will be used to train the net.
 The default gives fairly quick training for models that are not costly to simulate.
+For important results, it is suggested to increase this to 1000 or more, if computational resources permit.

 ## The function MCMC
 ```function MCMC(θnn, length, model::SNMmodel, nnmodel, nninfo; verbosity = false, rt=0.5)```